borgox/Python-Course/README.md

 This project is distributed under the MIT license.
 Feel free to use and modify it as you wish.

 ## Contact
-For any questions or suggestions, you can contact me via GitHub
+For any questions or suggestions, you can contact me via GitHub / Open an Issue